Going Underground: "Dreams of Children"

 "Going Underground" was coupled with "Dreams of Children" as a double A-side.
 It opens and is intermittently accentuated with a backmasked sample of the band's 1979 song "Thick as Thieves".
 In the US the backwards intro was edited out making the single 10 seconds shorter than the UK Version.
 This US edit is available on the best-of compilation Snap!.

 Certifications

-Covers and parodies

-Comedy band Amateur Transplants released a two-minute parody titled "London Underground" in 2005 in the light of the December strike.
-It became a popular download in the United Kingdom.
+Cover versions

 The song was covered by Buffalo Tom for the 1999 Jam tribute album Fire and Skill: The Songs of the Jam.
 This version also was released as part of a double A-side single with Liam Gallagher's and Steve Cradock's version of "Carnation" and reached number 6 in the UK Singles Chart.

+Manfred Mann's Earth Band recorded their version of the song for the album Criminal Tango in 1986.

+The song was covered by Amateur Transplants in 2005 with alternative lyrics about the London Underground.